For parents and carers

 • Having toileting difficulties.

-We encourage you to seek help when an baby or toddler’s worries gets in the way of them being social, controlling their feelings and thoughts appropriately, or learning and developing skills or abilities you would expect for their age.
+We encourage you to seek help when an infant's worries get in the way of them being social, controlling their feelings and thoughts appropriately, or learning and developing skills or abilities you would expect for their age.
 We know things will not necessarily get better without advice and practising new skills.
-And the earlier your baby or toddler gets help, the quicker he or she can get back to the important tasks of learning and developing.
+And the earlier your infant gets help, the quicker he or she can get back to the important tasks of learning and developing.

-Babies and toddlers can have mental health difficulties for similar reasons to older children and adults.
+Infants can have mental health difficulties for similar reasons to older children and adults.
 They can be sad just the rest of us.
 They can be depressed for lots of reasons.
 They learn about emotions, and how to manage them, from watching and copying grown ups that are important to them.
 So if their mum or dad is sad, and is having difficulties managing that sadness, the toddler may get sad, too.
-But treating mum or dad’s sadness or depression doesn’t automatically fix the child’s feelings of being sad.
+But treating mum or dad’s sadness or depression doesn’t automatically fix the infant's feelings of being sad.
 She or he may need their own help.

-For babies and toddlers, sadness or depression can be shown in a number of ways, including:
+For infants, sadness or depression can be shown in a number of ways, including:

 • Crying, seeming really unhappy (distressed), restless, grumpy, or cranky (irritable)